-At the CSUN Assistive Technology Conference #CSUN16, I went to multiple lectures on various note taking programs.
+At the CSUN Assistive Technology Conference #CSUN16, I attended multiple lectures on various note-taking programs.
 These are just a few of my favorites.

-- Paper and pencil – assistive technology isn’t always high tech.
-Sometimes, individuals just need some lessons in good old fashion paper and pen/pencil note taking.
+- Assistive technology isn’t always high-tech.
+Sometimes, individuals need some good old-fashioned paper and pen/pencil note-taking lessons.

-- In graduate school for my communication disorders’ program, I sat next to a women who had a wonderful strategy for note taking.
-She used multiple colors as well as designs in her notes.
+- In graduate school for my communication disorders program, I sat next to a woman who had an excellent strategy for note-taking.
+This woman used multiple colors as well as designs in her notes.
 She was also an artist, so her notes were way prettier than mine.
-She liked to use blank paper, whereas I had to use lined paper.
+Her preference was to use blank paper, whereas I used lined paper.
 She used rainbows of colors, while I used more boring blue and black, with a dash of highlighting color.

-- An important component of note taking is helping individuals create a system of meaning for their notes.
-For example, you may use numbers for major points and letters for sub points.
-This basic design may also use color coding, stars, underlining, or other marks to distinguish different components or importance.
-For me I like to use underlining and circling.
-Really important stuff might be boxed or even a squiggly circle around it.
+- An essential component of note-taking is helping individuals create a system of meaning for their notes.
+For example, you may use numbers for significant points and letters for sub-points.
+This basic design may also use color-coding, stars, underlining, or other marks to distinguish different components of importance.
+For me, I like to use underlining and circling.
+The essentials might be boxed or surrounded by a squiggly line.

 - Evernote – I have the free iPad version.
-It was actually my first note taking application.
+It was my first note-taking application.
 I haven’t signed up for the Plus or Premium($29.99/$49.99), as I wanted to see if AudioNote or Notability had the same functionality at a lower price.
 The jury is still out.

 - Many more…

 - Audio Notetaker by Sonocent is a program that records audio in chunks.
-It allows users to color code parts of a discussion/lecture that can be linked to a note, picture, PDF, or a doodle.
+It allows users to color-code parts of a discussion/lecture linked to a note, picture, PDF, or doodle.
 The program is available for an iPad/tablet or a PC/Mac.

-- Livescribe Smart Pens – Is a smart pen that uses a special paper that allow individuals to take notes and record at the same time.
+- Livescribe Smart Pens – This is a smartpen that uses a special paper that allows individuals to take notes and record at the same time.
 The cost is about $130-$300.

-One of the most important take aways about note taking, is that the “program” will only be effective if the person knows how to take notes.
-A $300 Livescribe pen or an iPad application will only be effective if we teach the individual how to actually take notes!
-So whether you are using pen and paper or a smartpen and paper, note taking training should be the priority!
+One of the most important takeaways about note-taking is that the “program” will only be effective if the person knows how to take notes.
+A $300 Livescribe pen or an iPad application will only be practical if we teach the individual how to actually take notes!
+So whether you are using pen and paper or a smartpen and paper, note-taking training should be the priority!